belljustin/register/README.md

 # Compiletime and Runtime drivers

-This post explores adding using and building drivers both at compiletime and runtime.
+This post explores adding and building drivers both at compiletime and runtime.

 # Go Register